 Outbound scanning is a factor often overlooked by businesses evaluating anti-spam software, but it is a factor that can be of significant importance to a business´s email communications.
 As mentioned above, IP addresses are assigned a reputation score based on their histories and, if spam email – or an email containing malware – is sent from a business´s mail server, it could negatively impact their IP reputation.

 An email considered spammy by a content analysis tool – or an email found to be harboring malware – does not necessarily mean the business´s network has been compromised by botnets.
 It could be the case an employee has sent a series of emails containing spam-related keywords or characters (for example “!” or “$”), or has inadvertently imported malware from a personal device.

 Nonetheless, if sufficient recipient mail filters rate the email as spam, it will affect the business´s IP reputation to the point at which all emails originating from the IP address fail to get delivered.
 Outbound scanning identifies outgoing emails with a high spam score or containing malware and either deletes the email, quarantines it, or flags it up to an administrator in a report.

 A Quick Anti-Spam Software Comparison

 A detailed anti-spam software comparison would quickly be out-of-date due to the speed at which new forms of spam are discovered and measures taken to combat them.
-However, it is quite clear from the topics discussed so far that, in order to effectively defend networks against spam and email-borne threats, advanced anti-spam software is the ideal solution.
+However, it is quite clear from the topics discussed so far that, in order to effectively defend networks against spam and email-borne threats, advanced anti spamming software is now necessary.

 |Anti-Spam Software Comparison|